ChrisDale99/John-baskerville/README.md

 *18th November*

-<a href="https://chrisdale99.github.io/John-baskerville/history4.html"> Version 4 </a> CSS + navigation styling
+<a href="https://chrisdale99.github.io/John-baskerville/history4.html"> Version 4:</a> CSS + navigation styling

 # History of type

-<a href="https://chrisdale99.github.io/John-baskerville/history1.html"> Version 1 </a> A brief History of type HTML
+<a href="https://chrisdale99.github.io/John-baskerville/history1.html"> Version 1: </a> A brief History of type HTML

-<a href="https://chrisdale99.github.io/John-baskerville/history2.html"> Version 2 </a> A brief History of type with CSS
+<a href="https://chrisdale99.github.io/John-baskerville/history2.html"> Version 2: </a> A brief History of type with CSS

-<a href="https://chrisdale99.github.io/John-baskerville/history3.html"> Version 3 </a> A brief History of type with CSS + Web Fonts
+<a href="https://chrisdale99.github.io/John-baskerville/history3.html"> Version 3: </a> A brief History of type with CSS + Web Fonts

-<a href="https://chrisdale99.github.io/John-baskerville/history4.html"> Version 4 </a>
+<a href="https://chrisdale99.github.io/John-baskerville/history4.html"> Version 4: </a> CSS navigation styling